 – Arizona Trail Association

 Seven years after my hike, the trail isn’t what it used to be.
-This is the refrain, I think, of all long-distance hikers who hiked a trail before it became popular and wax nostalgic for the solitude and the need for self-dependence that one finds before hiker numbers increase.
-However, the AZT is a stunning trail, and I highly recommend it to backpackers who are willing to carry water and not bathe in stagnant puddles!
+This is the refrain, I think, of all long-distance hikers who hiked a trail before it became popular and wax nostalgic for the solitude and need for self-dependence that one finds before traffic increases.
+However, the AZT is a stunning trail, and I highly recommend it to backpackers who are willing to carry water and not bathe in puddles!

 ARIZONA TRAIL JOURNAL

 Arizona Trail website, managed by the Arizona Trail Association: https://aztrail.org/